mitotic/graphterm/docs/UsingGraphicalFeatures.rst

 Expose the bottom menu bar by clicking on the lowest displayed prompt, and then click *Top* in the menu bar to scroll to the top.
-To scroll back to the bottom, click *Bottom* on the top menubar.
+To scroll back to the bottom, select *appearance/bottom* on the top menubar.

-Sending special characters on the iPad
+Sending special characters on an iPad/Android tablet
 ==========================================================================

 Expose the bottom menu bar (by clicking on the last prompt) and use *Key*